Marquette vs. Notre Dame: Sportsbook promo codes, odds, spread, over/under - December 9

 Marquette vs. Notre Dame Betting Trends

+- Notre Dame has covered four times in eight chances against the spread this year.

-- So far this season, just two of the Fighting Irish games have gone over the point total.
+- This year, games featuring the Fighting Irish have gone over the point total just twice.

 Marquette Futures Odds